efzero/efzero.github.io/index.md

 I obtained my Master's degree in Computational and Mathematical Engineering from [Stanford University](https://www.stanford.edu/), advised by Prof. Lei Xing; Bachelor's degree in Mathematics and Statistics from [University of Illinois, Urbana Champaign](https://illinois.edu/).

 My research interests lie in applications and theories of generative models and diffusion models.
-Recently, my projects focus on efficient training and inference on high-dimensional data with diffusion models.
+Recently, my projects focus on reliable, controllable and efficient training and inference on high-dimensional data with generative models.
 My previous projects are also related to test-time adaptation and implicit neural representation learnings.

 >## Selected Publications